 There have been a number of distinguished collections of snuff bottles sold at auction over the past 10 years.
-Selecting works that were once part of an esteemed and carefully selected collection, such as the J&J Collection, can offer the novice collector a reassurance of quality, authenticity and value.
+Selecting works that were once part of an esteemed and carefully selected collection can offer the novice collector a reassurance of quality, authenticity and value.

 When starting any collection, it is useful to read as much about the category as possible.
 There have been many informative books on snuff bottles published in the last 20 years, filled with useful attribution information as well as beautiful photography.

 Also, consult the Journal of the International Chinese Snuff Bottle Society for the most recent and up-to-date scholarship.
 The ICSBS comprises a passionate group of collectors, dealers and auction house specialists and holds annual conventions that are not to be missed by the serious collector.